Emberline Films Press Kit

 Podcast Sends & Suffers — 96 episodes

 His methodology is grounded in a single distinction: story versus topic.
 A topic has content.
 A story has a heartbeat.
 That principle governs every edit, every interview, every frame.
-His films are not about conquest.
+His films draw influence from Terrence Malick's meditative gravity and Frederick Wiseman's community intimacy, but Emberline films are not about conquest.
 They are about reckoning.

 Climb Malawi